(For an update of the following article, please see “Jordan Family Roots Revisited,” posted August 31, 2021)

 There are many original sources of information on Samuel Jordan i.
 His name also appears on a plaque in Jamestown as a member of the first House of Burgesses (1618).

-Family traditions and local histories have long identified Samuel Jordan as ancestor to the Jordans of Halifax County, Virginia..
-Despite their best efforts, however, researchers have been unable to establish a provable line of descent from Samuel Jordan of Jamestown to Robert Jordan of Halifax County, Virginia, born 1755, the earliest Jordan that we can with certitude identify as a forebearer.
+Family traditions and local histories have long identified Samuel Jordan and Thomas 1 as ancestors of the Jordan family that eventually settled in Halifax County, Virginia..
+Despite their best efforts, however, researchers have been unable to establish a provable line of descent from Samuel or Thomas to Robert Jordan, born 1755, the earliest Jordan that we can with certitude identify as a forebearer.
 This was the situation that prevailed at the time of our family reunion in Manteo, North Carolina, in 2007.
-Since then, however, my son Stuart Jordan (SMJ – b1956) subjected himself to DNA tests that proved a familial relationship between him and Thomas Jordan ii of Chuckatuck (1634-1699), a presumed grandson of Samuel Jordan of Jamestown (d.
+Since then, however, my son Stuart Jordan (b.
+1956) subjected himself to DNA tests that prove a familial relationship between him and Thomas Jordan ii of Chuckatuck (1634-1699), son of Thomas 1 and a presumed grandson of Samuel Jordan of Jamestown (d.
 1623).
-We still cannot prove direct descent from Samuel or Thomas, but DNA proves that we are members of the same extended family.
-Based on further research, Stuart now believes that our direct ancestor is a cousin of Samuel who emigrated to America some years following the Jamestown settlement and established himself in the Virginia’s Middle Peninsula.
+We still cannot prove direct descent from Samuel or Thomas, but DNA shows that we are members of the same extended family.
+Based on further research, Stuart now believes that one of our direct ancestors is a cousin of Thomas who emigrated to America some years following the Jamestown settlement, and whose family eventually established itself in Virginia’s Middle Peninsula.
 Robert Jordan, a descendant of this branch of the Jordan family, moved west to Halifax County in 1778.

 Robert Jordan, Sr.